 ** The sequel is just as scary, if not worse.
-Instead of a museum, you're in an abandoned ''town'', with the only other person in the area is Darkcloud, the game's main antagonist.
+Instead of a museum, you're in an abandoned ''town'', with the only other people in the area being the motel's jerk of an owner, and Darkcloud, the game's main antagonist.

 * TearJerker: The story behind [[https://www.youtube.com/watch?v=9e_uIgzxqIs Anansi The Spider]].
 Windlenot was so enamored with the tune when he first heard it, that he decided to make the music box for his son Geoffrey.